CPD Points Requirements for WA lawyers

-The Legal Practice Board's mandatory CPD WA scheme is set out in full in the Legal Profession Rules 2009.
+The Legal Practice Board WA's mandatory CPD scheme is set out in full in the Legal Profession Uniform Continuing Professional Development Rules.
 Compliance with the legal CPD rules is a requirement for the renewal of a practitioner’s WA practising certificate.

 LawCPD has been approved by the Legal Practice Board WA as a QA Provider of continuing professional development for the WA legal profession.
 This means that all of LawCPD's online CPD courses are approved CPD activities.

-Under the WA CPD rules, a legal CPD activity may be classified as an interactive or non-interactive activity.
-LawCPD’s online CPD courses are classified as an ‘interactive electronic activity’ under the new WA CPD rules, which means WA lawyers can earn 1 legal CPD point per hour and all 10 CPD points each year by completing our online CPD courses.
+Under the Uniform CPD Rules, online and virtual activities can be classified as ‘interactive web-based programs’ or ‘private study’.
+LawCPD’s online CPD courses are classified as ‘interactive web-based programs’ under the Uniform CPD Rules, which means WA lawyers can earn 1 CPD point per hour and all 10 CPD points each year by completing our online CPD courses.

-LawCPD reviews and updates all of its online CPD courses annually to make sure lawyers have the most up to date information.
-This ensures that all of LawCPD’s online CPD courses comply with the current CPD rules.
+LawCPD also reviews and updates all of its online CPD courses annually to make sure lawyers have the most up-to-date information.
+This ensures that all of LawCPD’s online CPD courses comply with the Uniform CPD Rules.